seanorama/masterclass/security-advanced/README.md

 curl -ik -u sales1:BadPass#1 https://localhost:8443/gateway/default/webhdfs/v1/?op=LISTSTATUS
 ```

+- Notice that to make the requests over Knox, a kerberos ticket is not needed - the user authenticates by passing in AD/LDAP credentials

 - Check in Ranger Audits to confirm the requests were audited:
   - Ranger > Audit > Service type: KNOX